Iamthesaikumar/jags-shopping-devops-project/README.md

 # 📖 Project Overview

-This project demonstrates an **end-to-end DevOps deployment** of a static web application on **Amazon Web Services (AWS)**.
+This project demonstrates an **end-to-end deployment** of the **Jags Shopping** web application on **Amazon Web Services (AWS)**.

-The application is:

-- Containerized using Docker
-- Stored in Amazon Elastic Container Registry (ECR)
-- Deployed to Amazon Elastic Kubernetes Service (EKS)
-- Exposed using Kubernetes Service (LoadBalancer)
-- Upgraded using the Rolling Update deployment strategy
+The application is containerized using **Docker**, stored securely in **Amazon Elastic Container Registry (Amazon ECR)**, deployed to **Amazon Elastic Kubernetes Service (Amazon EKS)**, and exposed to users using a **Kubernetes Service of type LoadBalancer**.

+The project also demonstrates a **Rolling Update Deployment Strategy**, where the application is upgraded from **Version 1** to **Version 2** without downtime.

-This project simulates a real-world DevOps deployment workflow from application development to production deployment.
+This project simulates a real-world DevOps deployment workflow from application development to deployment on Kubernetes.

 ---

 # 🎯 Project Objectives

-- Build a Docker image for a web application.
+- Containerize the Jags Shopping web application using Docker.
-- Push the Docker image to Amazon ECR.
+- Store Docker images in Amazon Elastic Container Registry (Amazon ECR).
-- Deploy the application to Amazon EKS.
+- Deploy the application to Amazon Elastic Kubernetes Service (Amazon EKS).
-- Expose the application using Kubernetes Service.
+- Expose the application using a Kubernetes Service.
-- Perform Rolling Updates with zero downtime.
+- Perform a Rolling Update from Version 1 to Version 2.
-- Understand Kubernetes Deployments, ReplicaSets, Pods, Services, and Load Balancers.
+- Understand the complete DevOps deployment lifecycle on AWS.

 ---